spnq/react-redux-next-demo/apps/docs/nextjs-guidelines/error-handlers.md

 # Custom Error Handlers

 There are several ways to handle error on both Server Side and Client Side.
+Custom error pages will work only on production build, for dev server only stack trace page will be displayed.

 ### try-catch block